mohsensadr/GenAI/README.md

-# Generative Artificial Intelligence Powered by Optimal Transport
+# Generative AI Empowered by Optimal Transport

 This repository demonstrates the application of collisional optimal transport published in